-The following recommendation were proffered with a view to make IFAD-CASP viable instrument for the implementation of Agriculture, rural poverty and development.
+Based on the finding of the research, the following recommendation were deemed necessary with a view to make IFAD-CASP viable instrument for the implementation of Agriculture, rural poverty and development.

-- 1. The Federal Ministry of Humanitarian Affair, Disaster Management and Social Investment in collaboration with States, Local Government and Non-Government agencies should enroll the vulnerable into its social support investment programmes such N-power, Presidential youth empowerment scheme (P-YES) conditional cash grant, market money and other special intervention scheme. - 2.
-Government should as a matter of urgency provide adequate security to Mann the porous borders of the north-western states.
-This can be achieved through the Nigeria immigration service and other sister security and intelligence communities. - 3.
-Federal Government in conjunction with State and Local Government should hence forth register all mining sites and the activities of mining companies be properly monitored by the Nigeria police force, security agencies and the community
+1. The Federal Ministry of Humanitarian Affair, Disaster Management and Social Investment in collaboration with States, Local Government and Non-Government agencies should enroll the vulnerable into its social support investment programmes such N-power, Presidential youth empowerment scheme (P-YES) conditional cash grant, market money and other special intervention scheme.

+2. Government should as a matter of urgency provide adequate security to Mann the porous borders of the north-western states.
+This can be achieved through the Nigeria immigration service and other sister security and intelligence communities.

+3. Federal Government in conjunction with State and Local Government should hence forth register all mining sites and the activities of mining companies be properly monitored by the Nigeria police force, security agencies and the community